321 Chapel Street

 Charity Intelligence consolidated CODE and CODE Foundation's financial statements.

-CODE has $22.0m in reserve funds (cash and investments). the charity's reserves can cover 269%, or 2 years and 8 months of its annual program costs.
-This is within Ci’s reasonable range.
+At the end of F2025, CODE had $26.2m in reserve funds (cash and investments).
+These reserves could cover three years and four months of CODE’s annual program costs, which is outside of Ci’s reasonable range.
 Ci did not remove externally endowed funds as the funds were endowed by a related party (CODE Incorporated).

 CODE uses external fundraisers.
-In F2024, CODE paid fundraisers $338k to collect $276k.
-It costs $1.22 to raise a dollar via external fundraisers.
+In F2025, CODE paid fundraisers $170k to collect $275k.
+It cost 62 cents to raise a dollar via external fundraisers.
 It is likely more cost efficient to donate directly to the charity than through external fundraisers.

 This charity report is an update that has been sent to CODE for review.